You’re about to head to London - what should you buy? What are the best London souvenirs? Don't worry: I've got the answers!

 6. Jewellery from the Victoria and Albert Museum

-Their jewellery and accessories are absolutely stunning, drawing influence from antiquities, renaissance art, art nouveau, and the arts and crafts movement.
+I am a total magpie so anything sparkly catches my interest, and the jewellery on display here is unrivalled.
+The various pieces are absolutely stunning, drawing influence from antiquities, renaissance art, art nouveau, and the arts and crafts movement.

 7. A Map of London from Stanfords